techn0man1ac/ToxicCommentClassification/README.md

 `Team 16.6` means that each member has an equal contribution to the project ⚖ .

-The project was divided into tasks, which in turn were assigned to the `16.6 Team` in the following roles:
+The project was divided into tasks, which in turn were assigned to the following roles:

 `Desing director` - [Polina Mamchur](https://github.com/polinamamchur)